eclab/grains/README.md

 ## AKWF

-A wavetable synthesizer over your choice of waveforms from the [Adventure Kid Waveform](https://www.adventurekid.se/akrt/waveforms/) (AKWF) collection.
+A wavetable synthesizer over your choice of waveforms from the [Adventure Kid Waveform](https://www.adventurekid.se/akrt/waveforms/) (AKWF) collection, plus a low-pass filter.
 Requires Mozzi.

 Status: Working.
-The waveforms are pretty aliased (not AdventureKid's fault, Mozzi's fault), so slight wavers in pitch will cause changes in sound as the wave moves from one aliased state to another.
+The waveforms are pretty aliased (not AdventureKid's fault, Mozzi's fault), and so sound pretty crummy at different positions.

 ## 808